Where we work

 The following criteria help ensure proper resource allocation and the greatest community benefit:

-As part of our conservation strategy, Southern Oregon Land Conservancy primarily works in six focus areas.
+As part of our conservation strategy in our 2019-21 Strategic Plan, Southern Oregon Land Conservancy primarily works in six focus areas.

 Agate Desert—Middle Rogue